Projects

 learning resource.

-Fast-forward several months later and I have a resume, a
+Several months later, I have a resume, a portfolio with two

 Boxy SVG